jcoulaud/pumpfun-sniping-bot/README.md

 # PumpFun Bot

-An automated token creation and sniping bot for Solana using PumpFun.
-Creates tokens and monitors for sniper buys, then sells immediately after for quick profits.
+An automated token creation and sniping bot for Solana using Pump.fun.
+It creates tokens, detects sniper buys, and sells into them — making profit off the snipers, not regular traders.

 ## Features